jamesplease/router-comparison/README.md

 Whether or not the library includes a History implementation (to support, say, hash changes in old browsers).

 Generally, the routers that are bundled with a framework do include a history implementation.

-This also makes since given that they're all designed to work with
+##### Thoughts

+Very useful for routers that are part of a framework.
+Because StateRouter is just a router, it doesn't make sense to bundle up a history implementation for it.
+I'll make a few recommendations, though!

 #### Cancel navigation